-- The effectiveness of the procedures and recommendations contained in these Guidelines must depend on the extent to which staff in financial institutions appreciate the serious nature of the background against which these Guidelines have been issued.
+The effectiveness of the procedures and recommendations contained in these Guidelines depends on the extent to which staff in financial institutions appreciate the serious nature of the background against which these Guidelines have been issued.
 Staff must be aware of their own personal statutory obligations and that they can be personally liable for failure to report information in accordance with internal procedures.
-All staff should be encouraged to co-operate fully and to provide a prompt report of any suspicious transaction without fear of reprisal. - It is, therefore, important that organisations conducting insurance business as defined by the Insurance Act, Chapter 317, and the External Insurance Act, Chapter 318 respectively covered by these Guidelines introduce comprehensive measures to ensure that staff are fully aware of their responsibilities.
+All staff should be encouraged to co-operate fully and to provide a prompt report of any suspicious transaction without fear of reprisal.

+127 It is, therefore, important that organizations conducting mainstream wholesale and retail securities activities, including mutual funds, introduce comprehensive measures to ensure that staff are fully aware of their responsibilities.